cschreib/lxgui/README.md

 The third rendering back-end uses [SDL2](https://www.libsdl.org/) for rendering, [SDL2_tff](https://www.libsdl.org/projects/SDL_ttf/) for font loading and rendering, and [SDL2_image](https://www.libsdl.org/projects/SDL_image/) for texture loading.

 For the input implementation, back-ends are provided using either SFML2 or SDL2.
-The SDL2 input backend also depends on SDL2_image (for loading cursor files).
+The SDL2 input back-end also depends on SDL2_image (for loading cursor files).

 The WebAssembly build supports all back-ends except SFML.